gosqasorg/asset-provenance-tracking/packages/frontend/README.md

-© 2024 Global Open Source Quality Assurance System.
+Note: All icons, images, and logos are © 2024 Global Open Source Quality Assurance System.
 All rights reserved.
 We are committed to keeping our code open source, but all GOSQAS and GDT branding, including logos, is subject to the copyright above.